-"The kind offer of help through the ORDER OF SAINT VERONICA is the first letter of the kind that I have ever received.
-I am isolated here; the nearest priest is eighty miles away and my next priestly neighbor is only one hundred forty miles off.
+"The kind offer of help through the NAZARETH MISSION CIRCLE is the first letter of the kind that I have ever received.
+I am isolated here; the nearest priest is eighty miles away and my next priestly neighbor is only one hundred and forty miles off.
 The desire of my heart is to get a central boarding school where the children could at least be prepared for First Holy Communion, but unless God is good to me, I shall not live to see this realized, as my once robust constitution is fast breaking under the drag and the draw of my Missions, six in number."

-"I had just returned from one of my missionary trips when I found the excellent parcel of Altar linens, sent me by the noble ORDER OF SAINT VERONICA.
+"I had just returned from one of my missionary trips when I found the excellent parcel of Altar linens, sent me through the NAZARETH MISSION CIRCLE.
 Although I felt so tired and hungry and the stove was awaiting the match to start the supper cooking, I was so anxious to see what St. Joseph had sent me I could not wait, but had to find out what was in that box.
-You will never know, dear Father Noll, what consolation you sent me after my long, weary trip.
-How did you ever find out my name?
+You will never know, dear Father, what consolation you sent me after my long, weary trip.
 How did you know I wanted just the very things you sent me?
-May God reward our good benefactors and my dear Indians will often pray for these generous souls."
+May God reward our good benefactors and my dear colored children will often pray for these generous souls."